ELIXIR-Belgium/rdm-guide/pages/ena-submission.md

   - name: Screencast of the Galaxy ENA upload tool
     registry: YouTube
     url:
-# More information on how to fill in this metadata section can be found here https://www.infectious-diseases-toolkit.org/contribute/page-metadata
 ---

 ## Introduction

-The (ENA) data submission toolbox simplifies the submission of sequence data, including raw reads and assembled sequences, for researchers.
 European Nucleotide Archive (ENA) is a fully open repository dedicated to storing raw sequencing data, assemblies, and annotation data.
-The toolbox offers a single-step submission process, a graphical user interface, tabular-formatted metadata and client-side validation, for every sample checklist supported at ENA.
+The ENA data submission toolbox simplifies the submission of sequence data, including raw reads and assembled sequences by offering a single-step submission process, a graphical user interface, tabular-formatted metadata and client-side validation, for every sample checklist supported at ENA.

 ## Its components